 Some staff may choose to take leave indefinitely until such a power will be unlawful or runs out; others may undergo the vaccination due to a lack of leave or an inability to get by without their job in the meantime.

-All in all, there is an impression in the community that the NSW Government has issued Media Publications and Mandatory Vaccination Directions as a means of coercion: to pressure as many people as possible into getting the vaccine before the impending deadlines made out by the Public Health Orders.
+All in all, there is an impression in the community that the NSW Government has issued Media Publications and Public Health orders as a means of coercion: to pressure as many people as possible into getting the vaccine before the impending deadlines made out by the Public Health Orders.

 Many workers in NSW have received or will receive a direction from their employer to be vaccinated by a certain date, telling them that they must have a booking for a vaccination by a particular day or they would not be able to work.
 This is frankly unreasonable and negates informed consent through the threat and loss of employment if the vaccination direction is not complied with.